Fr0sk/ESOF-DuckDuckGo-Android-App/ESOF-docs/Assignment 5 Report - Software Maintenance and Evolution.md

 ##Report evolution process:

 ##Link to pull request:
+The feature we worked on implementing is listed as <a href="https://github.com/duckduckgo/android/issues/272">#272</a> and the pull request we made in order to implement it is the <a href="https://github.com/duckduckgo/android/pull/277">#277</a>

 ##Contributions:
 Filipe Coelho ( @Fr0sk ) has contributed in:
 * Software Maintainability using the SIG metrics
 * Feature Selection
+* Feature Implementation
+* Link to pull request

 Luís Cruz ( @Luis-bcruz ) has contributed in: